gadio/moma-django/moma_example/HOW_TO_RUN.md

 Cloning
 -------
-In order to run the example, please follow the next steps
+In order to run the example, please follow the next steps:

 1. Clone the repository
 2. within the installation tree create a soft link from directory moma_django into moma_example/moma_django
 3. Dependencies:
-3.1 Make sure that you have mongodb installed and running (version 2.0.2) 3.2 Make sure that you have the following python modules installed: pymongo, bson, djangotoolbox (0.9.2)
+4. Make sure that you have mongodb installed and running (version 2.0.2)
+5. Make sure that you have the following python modules installed: pymongo, bson, djangotoolbox (0.9.2)
-4. Create the database
+6. Create the database
    ./manage.py syncdb
    Define an admin user in the process of the database creation